Ma5ha/Course-managment-app/README.md

 # CourseManagement

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
-Application allows you manage post and comments, by allowing full CRUD functionality.
+Application allows you manage courses, by allowing full CRUD functionality.
+You can add, edit, delete courses,also teachers and users.

  Project is built with Angular, [Ng-Bootstrap](https://ng-bootstrap.github.io/#/home) and, as mockup data, [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 In production application have limited behavior of action due to data being static and not changeable.
 However, in development it allows full functionality.